xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 its subexpressions in a way which satisfies certain laws."
 看起来非常 适合用 propagator model 实现。

-> So there are two main tasks, once the laws of type assignment are
+> So there are two main tasks,
+> once the laws of type assignment are given.
+>
-> given.
-The first -- to show that an expression (or program) with a
+> - The first -- to show that an expression (or program) with a legal
-> legal type assignment cannot “go wrong” -- is tackled in this
+>   type assignment cannot “go wrong” -- is tackled in this section;
-> section; surprisingly enough, it is the easier task (at least for an
+>   surprisingly enough, it is the easier task (at least for an
 >   applicative language).
+>

-> The second task is to _discover_ a legal type assignment, given a
+> - The second task is to _discover_ a legal type assignment, given a
 >   program with incomplete type information.
-This task is often called
+This task is often
-> _type checking_.
-Of course, this term can also mean just verifying
+>   called _type checking_.
+Of course, this term can also mean just
-> that a given type assignment is legal; in a practical situation we
+>   verifying that a given type assignment is legal; in a practical
-> probably require something between the two, since one cannot expect
+>   situation we probably require something between the two, since one
-> a programmer to attach a type to every subexpression.
+>   cannot expect a programmer to attach a type to every
+>   subexpression.

 > In Section 4 we look at the class of legal type assignments for a
 > given program (the class is infinite in general, since we admit